Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: A particle in a laminar upstream flow

 However, as seen from the right-hand panel of Fig.~\ref{fig:U_decay}, the mean velocity deficit profile does not seem to display any similarity.
-The half width $r_{1/2}$ was estimated here as the value of the distance to the axisymmetric axis of the wake such that the velocity deficit is exactly equal to $1/2$.
-By definition, the various curves should go through $f=1$ at $\xi = 0$ and $f=1/2$ at $\xi =1$.
-Despite these two constraints, it is seen that they do not collapse on the top of each other for values of $\xi$ close to $1/2$ and $3/2$.
-The discrepancy is even stronger for $\xi>2$, where $f$ tends to negative values that depend on $x$.
-These deviation at large $\xi$'s might be due to the periodicity of the spatial domain in the $y$ and $z$ directions that results in a mean streamwise velocity of the fluid that is larger than $U_c$ at $y=\pm\pi$ and $z=\pm\pi$.
-However, the deviation from the similar profile at moderate values of $\xi$ are comparable to those obtained experimentally by \cite{uberoi-freymuth:1970} and \cite{wu-faeth:1994}.
-In particular, a striking observation is that in all cases with moderately large Reynolds number, the mean velocity defect profile seems to vanish for $\xi \approx 2$.
-Such a feature is clearly reproduced in our simulation, as seen from Fig.~\ref{fig:U_decay} (Right) where the various curves are pinched together before reaching negative values.
+The half width $r_{1/2}$ was computed as the value of the distance to the axisymmetric axis where the velocity deficit is equal to $1/2$.
+One observes discrepancies for values of the reduced variable $\xi = r/r_{1/2} = \sqrt{y^2+z^2}/r_{1/2}$ that are close to $1/2$, to $3/2$, and for $\xi>2$.
+The deviation at large $\xi$'s might be due to the periodicity of the spatial domain in the $y$ and $z$ directions.
+However the deviations at moderate values are comparable to those obtained experimentally by \cite{uberoi-freymuth:1970} and \cite{wu-faeth:1994}.